If this is not the end then woe to us the fallen,

 We would bear witness to these truths—we would—

-if we had a breath left to draw on; alas, we don’t.
+if we had a breath left to draw on; we don’t.

 But if the scales are shifting (and I am terrified they are)

-there’s nothing wrong with being left to twist in the wind.
+with being left to twist in this wind.

 This poem grew from the seed of a line that was cut early in the writing: